RAISED PSA WORKUP

 Dr Paffen recommends that GP’s can do the following prior to referral for raised PSA.

-- Repeat PSA level (with free/total ratio)
+- Repeat PSA level (with free/total ratio) after 4 to 6 weeks, the PSA will drop again in 40% of people.

 - Urine MCS to rule out UTI as a cause of raised PSA